Florida's Premier Medical Cannabis Clinic

 TSA’s screening procedures are focused on security and are designed to detect potential threats to aviation and passengers.
 Accordingly, TSA security officers do not search for marijuana or other illegal drugs, but if any illegal substance is discovered during security screening, TSA will refer the matter to a law enforcement officer.

-So what happens if TSA stops you for medical marijuana possession in a state where cannabis legal?
+What happens if TSA finds your medical marijuana in a state where it’s legal?

 According to Los Angeles Airport Police, which operates at Los Angeles International Airport and several other Southern California airports, not much: